exakat/php-dictionary/dictionary/refinement-type.ini.rst

 Refinement types shift constraint validation from runtime guards into the type system itself.
 A function accepting a ``PositiveInt`` can never be called with a negative number without a type error; the caller must prove the precondition, typically by producing a value through a smart constructor.

-Languages with native or library-based refinement type support include Liquid Haskell (via SMT-solver-backed liquid types), F*, and some dependently-typed systems.
+Languages with native or library-based refinement type support include Liquid Haskell, via SMT-solver-backed liquid types, F*, and some dependently-typed systems.
 TypeScript libraries such as ``io-ts`` and ``zod`` approximate refinements at the boundary layer.

 PHP does not support refinement types.
 The closest approximations are:

 + Value objects with a constructor that throws on invalid input, enforcing the predicate at instantiation.
-+ Psalm and PHPStan assertion annotations (``@psalm-assert positive-int $n``) which let static analysis track some refinements across control flow.
++ Psalm and PHPStan assertion annotations ``@psalm-assert positive-int $n`` which let static analysis track some refinements across control flow.
 + PHP 8.0 ``assert()`` in development mode for runtime checks.

 None of these approaches enforces the predicate at the type system level in a way that is verified statically across all call sites.